Home | Start The Analyst | FAQ | Search | Health Discussion Forum

 Medication: Take aspirin or paracetamol to relieve the headache.
 If your symptoms persist, you may need to see your doctor to be prescribed a broad spectrum antibiotic to combat the sinus infection and possibly a nasal decongestant to unclog your nose.
 If your sinusitis does not clear up, you may need to undergo a minor operation to remove any obstruction from your sinuses.

-For migraines, lifestyle changes include: Learn to recognise if there are 'triggers', so they can be avoided.
+For migraines, lifestyle changes include: Learn to recognize if there are 'triggers', so they can be avoided.
 Keeping a diary will help by highlighting suspect events, moods or foods.
 Given that stress is one of the most common triggers for migraines, relaxation such as yoga or meditation may be helpful.

 However, only a minority of people with migraine can clearly identify what triggers their attacks and even if triggers can be identified, they can not always be avoided.
-Support organisations such as the Migraine Foundation of Australia that will provide further information about lifestyle changes you can make to help manage migraine.
+Support organizations such as the Migraine Foundation of Australia that will provide further information about lifestyle changes you can make to help manage migraine.

 Mild migraine pain can be treated with analgesics (eg. aspirin, paracetamol), antihistamines and anti-emetics (to combat nausea).